0xCOrS/WriteUps/Active.md

 # Active – 10.10.10.100

 To begin with, a Nmap scan will be issued to obtain all the open TCP ports on the target.
-Following command is used “sudo nmap -sS -p- --min-rate 1000 -oN activePortScan ac-tive.htb”.
+Following command is used “sudo nmap -sS -p- --min-rate 1000 -oN activePortScan active.htb”.

 ![image](images/Active/Imagen1.png)